Barile-Macchia resolutions: Concluding Remarks, Conjectures and Questions

 \section{Concluding Remarks, Conjectures and Questions}

 In this section, we conclude our study of the Barile-Macchia resolutions by presenting several questions and conjectures.
-We identified several classes of ideals which are bridge-friendly and bridge-minimal.
-In general, it is difficult to tell whether a given monomial ideal is bridge-friendly or bridge-minimal.
+In previous sections, we identified several classes of ideals that are bridge-friendly (or have a minimal Barile-Macchia resolution)).
+In general, it is difficult to tell whether a given monomial ideal has these properties.
 One way to complete this task is to exhaust all the possible total orderings, which is not practical for ideals with many generators.
 So, we raise the following natural question: